rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   PI:
     -   Duck-rabbit; "seeing that" vs "seeing as"
 -   Rorty
-    -   Wittgenstein, Heidegger, and the reification of language. [^Rorty1991]
+    -   Wittgenstein, Heidegger, and the reification of language.
-    -   "Obsession with this image of something deeply hidden"
+    -   "Obsession with this image of something deeply hidden" [^Rorty1993p347]
+-   Cavell
+    -   *Must We Mean What We Say?* (1969) [^Cavell2015]

 Wittgenstein in *PI*: